Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

-In this section, we analyze the effectiveness of our exploration module, focusing on the Hits@1 of its independent output answer without the answer determination by LLM (i.e., EtD-w.o.-AD).
+In this section, we analyze the effectiveness of our GNN module, focusing on the Hits@1 of its independent output answer without the answer determination by LLM (i.e., DualR-w.o.-AD).
 Here, we choose UniKGQA, the state-of-the-art KG-based model without LLMs for comparison.
-As can be seen in Table \ref{tab:EtD}, our exploration module outperforms UniKGQA on all datasets, demonstrating the effectiveness of the designed network for topology and semantic aware reasoning on the graph.
+As can be seen in Table \ref{tab:DualR}, our GNN module outperforms UniKGQA on all datasets, demonstrating the effectiveness of the designed network for topology and semantic aware reasoning on the graph, capable of identifying promising candidates and extracting high-quality reasoning chains.